SverreStra/GameHub_CA_SverreStraume_13.11.22/README.md

 To open this:
+You need:
+Windows 10 or newer.
-You need Windows 10, Visual Studio Code.
+Visual Studio Code.

 The website is hosted on Netlify